Sharks. Photos. Puns.

 Hi, I’m Simon.

 I’m an irredeemable wildlife geek from New Zealand.
-When I was young, I became passionate about endangered species conservation… and never managed to grow out of it.
+When I was young, I became passionate about endangered species conservation… and I never managed to grow out of it.

-I’ve long found wildlife photography a great excuse to play outside.
-I work with Sony Australia & New Zealand as a Digital Imaging Advocate, hosting webinars and in-person events on conservation and wildlife photography (upcoming events are listed on my profile here).
 When I’m at home in Kaikoura, in the northeast South Island of NZ, I work with South Pacific Helicopters and Wings Over Whales as a marine biology guide and photographer, and as part of the Whale Watch Kaikoura research team.

 Thanks for stopping by!
 If you’re feeling particularly stalky, read my full bio.